aviupadhyayula/almanac/README.md

 - All code is written in Python 3.
 - Relies on the 'csv' library.
 - Relies on the 'selenium' library.
+- Requires installation of 'chromedriver', a separate executable used by Selenium.

 Disclaimer
 ----------